get_post_meta() WP 1.5.0

 - $key(string)

-- The name of meta field, the value of which you need to get.
+- The meta field name, the value you need to get.
 If leave the field empty, all post custom fields will be obtained.

 Default: '' - $single(true/false)